 It simple!
-Ask what their statement of value or unique selling proposition is and relate it to what you’re looking for in digital mobile radio.
+Ask what their statement of value or unique selling proposition is and relate it to what you’re looking for in DMR radio.

-Does manufacturer A’s equipment have better features and benefits than B?
+Does manufacturer A’s equipment has better features and benefits than B?
 This is one question you can ask yourself to check if the equipment is worth investing in or not.

 Check this example: